Black History Month 2018 - Cuisine, Black History Month 2...

 This professional campaign titled 'Black History Month 2018 - Cuisine, Black History Month 2...' was published in United States in February, 2018.
 It was created for the brand: Nickelodeon, .
 This Film medium campaign is related to the Media industry and contains 3 media assets.
-It was submitted over 4 years ago.
+It was submitted almost 6 years ago.

 Advertising Agency: Nickelodeon Public Affairs, Production Management and Brand Creative Teams

 DoP: Ed David

 Editors: Gabriel De La Mora, Tom Boardman